PatriciaVives/Books/README.md

 You will need:
 Python, SQLite, Virtual environment

-The name of the database is: dbproject.sqlite3
+The name of the database is: dbbooks

 The address of the git repository is: https://github.com/PatriciaVives/Books.git